Pippa Middleton Embraces Large Floral Embellishments With Suede Shoes at Wedding

 The newlywed younger sister of the Duchess of Cambridge was spotted on Saturday at the wedding of longtime friend Camilla Campion-Awwad in County Cork in Ireland with Matthews sporting a sleepless knee-length jade green dress with a single floral detailing from Alice Archer, and gray suede pumps to match a gray and black floral fascinator.

 During the day, the couple was photographed taking a stroll through a village outside the Eccles Hotel, where they were staying for the weekend.
-For the leisurely walk, Middleton wore a simple white blouse with a brown suede jacket over top, matching tan loafers, and black jeans.
+For the leisurely walk, Middleton wore a simple white blouse with a brown suede jacket over top, matching tan loafers and black jeans.

 Shop the shoe style here.